plone/training/ttw/mosaic.rst

     * Compared to :py:mod:`collective.cover`:

       :py:mod:`collective.cover` provides a specific content-type
-      (a "Cover page") where we can manage the layout in order to build our homepage.
+      (a "Cover page") where we can manage the layout in order to build our home page.

       Mosaic does not provide any content-type, it allows to edit any existing content layout.